 If you do not know your NHS number you can still book an appointment.

 If you’ve had your first vaccine dose already, the NHS will contact you when it’s time for your second dose.
-For most people this will be scheduled 8 weeks after their first dose.

 If you are unable to leave the house to travel for an appointment – and cannot arrange for someone to help you – your local NHS services will be in contact with you.